treytomes/raytracer/README.md

 ## Thursday, February 20, 2020
 Still feeling conflicted on my Tuple code.
 It's the basis of everything else, so it *must* be as perfect as possible.
 Chapter 2 is accomplished.
 I have made a point of doing the extra side-projects suggested by the author, so the Visual Studio solution also comes with an odd little projectile cannon simulator.
 Next up is matrices.

+## Wednesday, February 26, 2020
+I got ray/sphere intersections in place, and my renderer can distort and draw a sphere.
+Everything ran a lot faster when I started pre-calculating the inverse of the transformation matrix as soon as the transformation is initially calculated.
+Suprisingly, turning the for-loops into Parallel.For loops didn't speed things up in a noticeable way.
+I'll try it again later when the math becomes more complex.